Paprikon34/Paprikon34/README.md

-- 👋 Hi, I’m @Patrik Michael Balog
+- 👋 Hi, I’m Patrik Michael Balog / @Paprikon34
 - 👀 I’m interested in python, c++, Qt and godot
 - 🌱 I’m currently learning how use QT and c++ and I whant to make my own app for windows
 - 📫 How to reach me: my email is patrikmichaelbalog@gmail.com (you can also contact my on my school email: patrik.balog@tria-tr.cz ) or use my phone nuber +420 792 375 826 and my discord is patron._.3